GaloisInc/salty/README.md

 Makefile, however the `slugs` executable has no runtime dependencies, and can just be copied into your `$PATH`.

-#### Z3 (Optional)
+#### Z3

-If z3 is installed, salty will do some additional sanity checking of specifications before sending them to slugs.
+Salty will do some additional sanity checking of specifications before sending them to slugs.
 On linux, z3 is likely available in your package manager, and on OSX it's available through [homebrew][homebrew]

 ### Building